Constance Talmadge: Early life

-Talmadge was born on April 19, 1898 in Brooklyn, New York, to poor parents, Margaret L. "Peg" and Frederick O. Talmadge.
+Talmadge was born on April 19, 1898, in Brooklyn, New York, to poor parents, Margaret L. "Peg" and Frederick O. Talmadge.
 Her father was an alcoholic, and left them when she was still very young.
 Her mother made a living by doing laundry.
 When a friend recommended Talmadge's mother use older sister Norma as a model for title slides in flickers, which were shown in early nickelodeons, Peg decided to do so.
 This led all three sisters into acting careers.

 Career

 She began making films in 1914, in a Vitagraph comedy short, In Bridal Attire (1914).
-Her first major role was as the Mountain Girl and Marguerite de Valois in D.W.
+Her first major role was as the Mountain Girl and Marguerite de Navarre in D.W.
 Griffith's Intolerance (1916).

 Griffith re-edited Intolerance repeatedly after its initial release, and even shot new scenes long after it was in distribution.
 Grace Kingsley found Talmadge in her dressing room at the Fine Arts Studio, in Los Angeles, in the midst of making up for some new shots.

 "Did you really drive those galloping brutes of horses?" asked Kingsley.

 "Indeed I did," said Talmadge.
 "Two women sat behind me at the Auditorium the other night.
 They said, 'Of course she never really drove those horses herself.
 Somebody doubled for her.'
 Know what I did?
 I turned around and told them, 'I wish I could show you my knees, all black and blue even yet from being cracked up against the dashboard of that chariot!'"

 So popular was Talmadge's portrayal of the tomboyish Mountain Girl, Griffith released in 1919 the Babylonian sequence from Intolerance as a new, separate film called The Fall of Babylon.
 He refilmed her death scene to allow for a happy ending.

 Her friend Anita Loos, who wrote many screenplays for her, appreciated her "humour and her irresponsible way of life".
-Over the course of her career, Talmadge appeared in more than 80 films, often in comedies such as A Pair of Silk Stockings (1918), Happiness à la Mode (1919), Romance and Arabella (1919), Wedding Bells (1921), and The Primitive Lover (1922).
+Over the course of her career, Talmadge appeared in more than 80 films, often in comedies such as A Pair of Silk Stockings (1918), Happiness a la Mode (1919), Romance and Arabella (1919), Wedding Bells (1921), and The Primitive Lover (1922).

 Talmadge, along with her sisters, was heavily billed during her early career.
 According to her 1923 Blue Book of the Screen biography, she was "5'5" tall, 120 lbs, with blonde hair and brown eyes, ... an outdoor girl who loved activities."

-When Talmadge was asked by a writer for Green Book magazine what sort of stories she wanted to do in 1920, she said: "Although no less than sixty manuscripts are submitted to me every week, it is exceedingly difficult to get exactly the kind of comedy I especially want.
-I want comedies of manners, comedies that are funny because they delight one’s sense of what is ridiculously human in the way of little everyday commonplace foibles and frailties – subtle comedies, not comedies of the slap stick variety."
+When Talmadge was asked by a writer for Green Book magazine what sort of stories she wanted to do in 1920, she said:

+Although no less than sixty manuscripts are submitted to me every week, it is exceedingly difficult to get exactly the kind of comedy I especially want.
+I want comedies of manners, comedies that are funny because they delight one’s sense of what is ridiculously human in the way of little everyday commonplace foibles and frailties – subtle comedies, not comedies of the slap stick variety.